Disability Insurance

 IMPORTANT NOTICE ⚠️

-• Contact your insurer as soon as you stop working.
+• Contact your insurer as soon as you develop a health problem that stops you working

-• Your claim is approved during your deferred period.
+• Your claim is approved during your deferred period

 • You receive this benefit until you recover and return to work, reach your claims limit (for short term protection), or hit your policy’s cease age.